Echizen, Fukui: Climate

-Echizen has a Humid climate (Köppen Cfa) influenced by its proximity to the Sea of Japan, and is characterized by warm, wet summers and cold winters with heavy snowfall.
-The average annual temperature in Echizen is 14.3 °C. The average annual rainfall is 2402 mm with September as the wettest month.
-The temperatures are highest on average in August, at around 26.8 °C, and lowest in January, at around 2.9 °C.
+Echizen has a humid climate (Köppen Cfa) influenced by its proximity to the Sea of Japan, and is characterized by warm, wet summers and cold winters with heavy snowfall.
+The average annual temperature in Echizen is 13.4 °C. The average annual rainfall is 2325 mm with September as the wettest month.
+The temperatures are highest on average in August, at around 25.2 °C, and lowest in January, at around 2.1 °C.

 Demographics

-Per Japanese census data, the population of Awara peaked around the year 2000 and has declined since.
+Per Japanese census data, the population peaked around the year 2000 and has declined since.